djacura/AGame/README.md

 ## Games Page

 - **Title**
-  This is the Title of the Page
+  This is the title of the Page

 - **Search bar**
   This is where you can search the Games page for what games you want.